Contact Form 7 switched from reCAPTCHA v2 to reCAPTCHA v3

 Immediately after this update, there was a large number of questions added in the CF7 Support Forum, asking for answers to problems users were experiencing with using reCAPTCHA v3 in Contact Form 7.

-This is our first version of this article on the recent reCAPTCHA v3 update in Contact Form 7.
+This is our 11th version of this article on the recent reCAPTCHA v3 update in Contact Form 7.

-This article seeks to answer the following common issues, raised by many CF7 users, on adding reCAPTCHA v3 to Contact Form 7:
+This article answers the following common issues, raised by many CF7 users, on adding reCAPTCHA v3 to Contact Form 7:

 - reCAPTCHA v3 needs to learn before it works